prashers/adaptive-social-plasticity-ABM/README.md

 This is the model and code corresponding to my paper in ICB: TKTKlink

 "quail_centrality_4_50_setup.Rmd" contains the code used for data cleaning.
-The data_ord_50.csv data file used in this script is available in FigShare: TKTKlink
+The data_ord_50.csv data file used in this script is available in FigShare: https://doi.org/10.6084/m9.figshare.29474114.v1

 "quail_centrality_4_50_analysis.Rmd" contains the code used for all analyses

 "manuscript plots.R" contains the code used to produce all plots

+"quail_centrality_4.nlogo" is the netlogo file containing the code for the agent-based model

 The data_ord_50.csv file on FigShare contains the following columns: